Saket-Upadhyay/FuzzDistillCC/docs/Features.md

 ---

-### Conditional and Unconditional Branches in Basic Blocks
+### A Note on Branches in Basic Blocks

-Conditional branches (CondBranches) and unconditional branches (UnCondBranches) primarily serve as sanity checks and do not significantly impact the categorization of basic blocks (it might actually harm the accuracy).
+Conditional branches (CondBranches) and unconditional branches (UnCondBranches) primarily serve as sanity checks and do not significantly impact the categorization of Basic Blocks (it might actually harm the accuracy).
 Let’s analyze the possible values of \( N \) (number of conditional branches) and \( M \) (number of unconditional branches).

 A basic block can contain at most one conditional branch.
 A conditional branch is typically used to terminate the block